oklen/PEVAE/README.md

 ![overview](imgs/model.jpg)

-#### We are improving the code and documentations, as well as adding instructions to download pre-trained checkpoints.
+#### The main implement is contained in DIS_VAE.
+We are improving the code and documentations, as well as adding instructions to download pre-trained checkpoints.
 Please stay tuned!
 ```
 @inproceedings{10.1145/3477495.3532039,
 author = {Cai, Zefeng and Cai, Zerui},